trailblazer/cells/README.md

 cell(:comment, collection: comments)
 ```

-This will invoke `cell(:comment, song).()` three times and concatenate the rendered output automatically.
+This will invoke `cell(:comment, comment).()` three times and concatenate the rendered output automatically.
 In case you don't want `show` but another state rendered, use `:method`.

 ```ruby
 cell(:comment, collection: comments, method: :list)